Gerry Adams: Rise in Sinn Féin

-Even after the election of Bobby Sands as MP for Fermanagh and South Tyrone, a part of the mass mobilisation associated with the 1981 Irish Hunger Strike by republican prisoners in the H blocks of the Maze Prison (known as Long Kesh by republicans), Adams was cautious that the level of political involvement by Sinn Féin could lead to electoral embarrassment.
-Charles Haughey, the Taoiseach of the Republic of Ireland, called an election for June 1981.
-At an Ard Chomhairle meeting, Adams recommended that they contest only four constituencies which were in border counties.
+Even after the election of Bobby Sands as MP for Fermanagh and South Tyrone, a part of the mass mobilisation associated with the 1981 Irish hunger strike by republican prisoners in the H blocks of the Maze Prison, Adams was cautious that the level of political involvement by Sinn Féin could lead to electoral embarrassment.
+Charles Haughey, the Taoiseach of Ireland, called an election for June 1981.
+At an ard chomhairle meeting, Adams recommended that they contest only four constituencies which were in border counties.
 Instead, H-Block/Armagh candidates contested nine constituencies and elected two TDs.
 This, along with the election of Sands, was a precursor to an electoral breakthrough in elections in 1982 to the 1982 Northern Ireland Assembly.
 Adams, Danny Morrison, Martin McGuinness, Jim McAllister and Owen Carron were elected as abstentionists.
 The Social Democratic and Labour Party (SDLP) had announced before the election that it would not take any seats and so its 14 elected representatives also abstained from participating in the Assembly and it was a failure.
 The 1982 election was followed by the 1983 Westminster election, in which Sinn Féin's vote increased and Adams was elected, as an abstentionist, as MP for Belfast West.
 It was in 1983 that Ruairí Ó Brádaigh resigned as President of Sinn Féin and was succeeded by Adams.

+In 1983, Adams was elected president of Sinn Féin and became the first Sinn Féin MP elected to the British House of Commons since Phil Clarke and Tom Mitchell in the mid-1950s.
+Following his election as MP for Belfast West, the British government lifted a ban on his travelling to Great Britain.
+In line with Sinn Féin policy, he refused to take his seat in the House of Commons.